AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c int color: the color to use for the current vertex (RGBA32 format)`
+	- `#!c int color`: The color to use for the current vertex (RGBA32 format)

 	__Description__:

 	Submits the tint color for the current mesh vertex.

-	Vertex colors can be used to tint the texture of a mesh.

-	The colors of each vertex are blended across the mesh surface.
+	Vertex colors can be used to tint the texture of a mesh, the colors of each vertex are blended across the mesh surface.

-	Vertex colors are multiplied with texture pixel colors,

-	So a vertex color of pure white will result in the
+	Vertex colors are multiplied with texture pixel colors, so a vertex color of pure white will result in the original pixel color.

-	Original pixel color.

 	If lighting is enabled, this function does nothing.